Sonnet 376

 So falls the rain that makes sweet flowers grow,

-So comes the snows that blanket over all,
+So comes the snow that blankets over all,

 So passes time … I know, I know, I know.